top of page

 Request the pleasure of your company

-This is an option for marriage in an approved venue or anywhere that's not a house of worship.
+This is suitable for marriage in an approved venue or anywhere that's not a house of worship.

 Invite you to share in the joy

-Again a great relaxed option.
-Ideal for Celebrant led or even a short ceremony at the registry office.
+This is a great relaxed option.
+It works well for celebrant-led ceremonies or a short ceremony at the registry office.

-Now more than ever its important to tell guests what they are actually coming to.
+Now more than ever, it's important to tell guests what they are actually coming to.
 Is it a legal wedding ceremony?
-Is it a celebrant led ceremony to allow for more of your personalities to shine though.
-Is it a more spiritual handfasting or even a vow renewal.
+Is it a celebrant-led ceremony that allows more of your personalities to shine through?
+Or perhaps a more spiritual handfasting or vow renewal?
+Here are some phrases to consider:

 At the marriage of